davidji99/terraform-provider-split/docs/resources/api_key.md

 Due to API limitations, it is not possible update an existing API key.
 Any modifications to a `split_api_key` resource will result in a destroy and recreate process.

+-> **DEPRECATION NOTICE**
+When using `harness_token` for authentication (x-api-key header), API keys with `type = "admin"` are deprecated and cannot be used.
+Please use the Harness Terraform provider instead for managing admin API keys when using Harness authentication.

 -> **IMPORTANT!**
 Please be very careful when deleting this resource as the deleted API keys are NOT recoverable and invalidated immediately.
 Furthermore, this resource renders the actual API key plain-text in your state file.